Mary Stella Ankomah

 Mary Stella Ankomah (born 19 November 1957) is a Ghanaian politician and a member of the first Parliament of the fourth Republic representing the Mpohor-Wassa East constituency in the Western Region of Ghana.
-He represented the Convention People's Party.
+She represented the Convention People's Party.

 Early life and education

 Mary Stella Ankomah was born on 19 November 1957 at Mpohor-Wassa East in the Western region of Ghana.
 She obtained her Diploma in Social Studies, Education.

 Politics

 Mary Stella Ankomah was first elected into Parliament on the ticket of the Convention People's Party for the Mpohor-Wassa East Constituency in the Western Region of Ghana during the 1992 Ghanaian general elections.
 She was defeated by Samuel Kwame Amponsah of the National Democratic Congress during the 1996 General Elections who polled 20,352 votes out of the 100% valid votes cast representing 40.70% whilst she had 15,248 votes representing 30.50%, Paul King Arthur who polled 1,612 votes representing 3.20%, Alex Bessah Dogbeh who polled 909 votes representing 1.80% and Samuel Branord Effah of the New Patriotic Party who polled 0 vote representing 0.00%.